multiduplikator/mikrotik_blocklist/README.md

 	}
 }
 ```
 What if we did not import new_blocklist into an address-list but instead into a global array?
 We would not need two address-lists, and hence save a significant amount of operations, e.g. initial import into new_blocklist address-list, removal of entries therein, one array less to manipulate.
 Down to about 70-90sec for some 26k entries to process.
-Here we go ...
+Here we go, commenting only the key changes in mechanics ...

 **THIS IS BY FAR THE FASTEST, YET**

 ```
 /tool fetch url="https://raw.githubusercontent.com/multiduplikator/mikrotik_blocklist/main/blocklist_ga.rsc" mode=https

+:local prdkeys [find list=prod_blocklist]
 # load blocklist into global array newips
 /import file-name=blocklist_ga.rsc

-:local prdkeys [find list=prod_blocklist]
 # load new blocklist (via global from /import above)
 :global newips